 My educated guess will be wrong nearly 50% of the time or more.
 This means I have just increased my diagnosis time and replaced a car part that wasn't required and maybe non-refundable.
 I don't consider myself lucky.
 Even when it comes to a 50-50 chance I am wrong most of the time.

 This brings me full circle and back to the professional method of troubleshooting car problems.
-Get a good auto repair manual and perform all the step-by-step diagnosis that the service manual provides.
+Get a good auto repair manual and perform all the step-by-step diagnosis the service manual provides.